 Types of Caulk:

 - Silicone caulk-It is the most durable and flexible, best suited for the waterproof surface and gaps which contract and expand.
-Best suited for outdoor application as it can withstand extreme temperature.
+Best suited for outdoor application as it can withstand extreme temperatures.
 It comes in clear color or neutral shade painting on it is not advisable.

 Main Differences Between Grout and Caulk

 - Grout is a powder that is later mixed with water and utilized.
-Caulk is a waterproof sealant usually available in a gun.
+Caulk is a waterproof sealant available in a gun.

 - Grout application is better for interstice to ensure the tile stays intact and does not chip.
 Caulk application is between different materials.